Urpagin/VcObserver/README.md

 4. Instantiate the class with the following parameters: `bot`, `tree`, `filepath`, and optionally `guild_ids`.
 5. **Call `tree.sync()` *after* initializing `VcObserver()`; otherwise, commands will not sync.**

+If you're having trouble, please take a look at the example file at `src/app.py`.

 ## Behavior

 When a user connects, disconnects, or switches between voice channels, the bot logs their time spent in the previous channel to a JSON file.